LeTib0/thoughtful-zebra/src/pages/index.md

     subtitle: 'First come, First served !!!'
     content: >
       Be the first to participate in the creation of an incredible innovative DEFI ecosystem.

-      Buy Rocket Finance Token and let's go to the moon
+Buy Rocket Finance Token and let's go to the moon.
 Are you ready ?
 Take-off soon !!!
     actions:
       - label: Buy Now
         url: /pricing